How to Make Outdoor Fitness Classes Part of Your Gym’s Offerings

 3. Bookings & ‘housekeeping’

-Outdoor classes are simply indoor classes held outside, but unless your facility is right next to the ideal public space, there will have to be adequate communication between your fitness scheduling software and the location of your group class—more on how to solve this problem later.
+Outdoor fitness workouts are simply indoor workouts held outside, but unless your facility is right next to the ideal public space, there will have to be adequate communication between your fitness scheduling software and the location of your group class—more on how to solve this problem later.

 4. Existing & new restrictions